yuanqing/sketch-resize-layers/README.md

 ## Usage

-- Resizes the selected layers by moving the top, bottom, left, or right edge by 1 or 10 pixels
+- Resize the selected layers by moving the top, bottom, left, or right edge by 1 or 10 pixels

 ## Installation